Friendship Style Quiz Result

 Strengths of The Adventurer

 - You skip the awkward phase.
-Doing a thing together gives both people a built-in reason to be there.
+Doing a thing together gives both people a built-in reason to be there — the route, the recipe, the rehearsal, or the project is the topic.
+This is why Adventurers form friendships fast where other archetypes stall.

 Blind spots

 - Filtering for active people.
-You may unconsciously rule out people who aren't a fit for the activity-first format, missing real friendships that would have grown in a quieter shape.
+You may unconsciously rule out people who aren't a fit for the activity-first format.
+The neighbor who doesn't run, the colleague who reads instead of skis — Adventurers write them off too fast.

 - Geography-sensitive.
-When you or a friend moves, the activity-first format breaks more abruptly than depth-first or proximity-first formats.
+When you or a friend moves, the activity-first format breaks more abruptly than depth-first formats.
+Without a deliberate replacement ritual, the friendship can drift in a way that surprises both of you.

 Who you pair well with

-- Another Adventurer — high-energy and fun, sometimes exhausting; two Adventurers can spend more time planning than doing if they're not careful.
+- Another Adventurer — high-energy and fun, sometimes exhausting.
+Two Adventurers can spend more time planning than doing if they're not careful.
+The best Adventurer-Adventurer friendships split planning labor explicitly — one books lodging, the other handles gear.

 Five small practices for The Adventurer

 - Schedule a non-activity hang.
-Once a quarter, meet one of your Adventurer friends for something quiet — a long walk, a coffee that has no agenda.
-Practice the unstructured-conversation muscle deliberately.
+Once a quarter, meet an Adventurer friend for something quiet — a long walk, a coffee with no agenda.
+The discomfort fades after the third or fourth time.

 - Anchor in a repeating context.
 The most durable Adventurer friendships are built around recurring activities (weekly climbing, monthly gaming night, annual trip), not one-off events.
-Pick one weekly activity and protect it.
+Recurrence is what turns acquaintances into friends.

 - Have an off-season plan.
 When the activity ends, the friendship often stalls.
-Decide in advance what you'll do between seasons — a midwinter dinner, a planning meeting for next year, a casual check-in cadence.
+Decide in advance what you'll do between seasons — a midwinter dinner, a planning meeting — and write it in the calendar while the season is still running.

 - Open the activity to a wider net.
 Once a season, invite someone new to your Tuesday-night thing.
-Adventurers usually meet new people through the activity itself; widening the door once a season keeps the network from getting stale.
+Widening the door keeps the group from quietly closing.

 - Notice if you're avoiding emotional conversations.
 Adventurers can use 'we're doing something' as a way of staying out of harder topics.
-If a friend is going through a difficult time, sometimes the right move is to sit down, not to schedule the next trip.
+The activity can be a refuge or a hiding place — learn the difference.

 A story from Sukie

 A friend of mine — I'll call her T — is the most Adventurer person in my life.
-We met training for a half marathon.
-We then did three races together, a hiking weekend, and a winter ski lesson, all in 18 months.
+We met training for a half marathon, then did three races together, a hiking weekend, and a winter ski lesson, all in 18 months.
 Our friendship felt enormous, until I was going through a hard breakup and we had no shared activity that month.
 We genuinely didn't know how to hang out.
-It was awkward.
 The fix was almost embarrassingly small: we started a monthly low-key dinner that had no activity attached.
 Took us a year to feel natural in it.
 Now it's the part of our friendship I'm most grateful for.
+Years later, after T moved cross-country for work, the activity calendar collapsed entirely — no more Saturday long runs, no Tuesday track nights.
+What kept us close was the monthly dinner, which we kept doing on video.
+It felt silly at first, two people who used to run twelve miles together now eating soup on a phone screen, but the dinner — the part with no activity — turned out to be the load-bearing wall we'd accidentally built.
+Another friend, M, taught me the opposite lesson: M was a pure-activity friend, never anything else, and when his job moved him to a different state we both assumed we'd stay in touch and we just didn't.
+The activity ended and the friendship ended with it.
+I think about M often, mostly as a reminder that Adventurer friendships don't last on memory alone.
+They last on the small quiet layer underneath the trip.

 What the research says